 Save time on race morning by picking up your packet on Friday, October 20, 2023 from 4-7 pm or Saturday, October 21, 2023 from 2-6 pm!
 Early packet pick-up will be located at Healdsburg Running Company, 333 Center Street, Healdsburg, CA 95448 (Map)

 Asti Winery will open at 6 am on Race Day for packet pick-up and on-site registration.
 Race Day registration may be possible if space is available, but please visit our website or Facebook page for up-to-the-minute updates on space availability.

-Awards will be given to the top three male and top three female finishers in all four events.
-In addition, there will be awards for first-place finishers of the marathon and half-marathon in each of the following age groups.
+Awards will be given to the top three male and top three female finishers in all three events.
+In addition, there will be awards for first-place finishers of the half-marathon in each of the following age groups.